EXPERIENCE

 24 Pearl Street, Morton

-Morton’s brick schoolhouse, built in 1853, was designed to incorporate the most current of educational philosophy and hexagonal design.
-Used as a school until 1900, then as a residence, “The Pimple” survives as one of the most unique buildings in our Township.
+Morton’s brick schoolhouse, built in 1853, was designed to incorporate the most current of educational philosophy and octagonal design.
+Used as a school until 1900, then as a residence, “The Pimple” survives as one of the most unique buildings in the Township.
+Large windows provided lots of natural light – this innovative design was rare at the time.
+Only one other octagonal school exists in Ontario! (*This architectural gem is on private property - please view from the road.)
 Listen to the Story of the Morton Pimple to learn more.

 St. Mary’s Anglican Church